jalanb/pym/docs/python_unparser.rst

      This is expected.
      To my mind the problem here is that unparse.py includes any comments (but that may be a less common opinion).
  #.
 Docstrings are changed from double-quotes to single quotes.
-     Some docstrings in unparse.py use single double-quotes, others use the (`more correct <http://www.python.org/dev/peps/pep-0008/#documentation-strings>`_) triple double-quotes.
+     Some docstrings in unparse.py use single double-quotes, others use the (`PEP 8 recommendation of <http://www.python.org/dev/peps/pep-0008/#documentation-strings>`_) triple double-quotes.
 In the output both have been reduced to single-quotes

      This feature is also apparent in other strings.
  #.
 Blank lines are not maintained